Freelancing guide for beginners

 Desirable qualities of a freelance graphic designer

-You've got a good eye for detail, a knack for computers and great design skills.
+You've got a good eye for detail, a knack for computers and impressive design skills.

 Programming and IT